Death in Poetry: A.E. Housman's "To an Athlete Dying Young" and Dylan Thomas' "Do Not Go Gentle into That Good Night"

 How do Housman and Thomas present death in their poems and how does the theme of death vary across poetry?

-Upon completing this lesson, students will be able to define and understand in context common poetic devices, such as rhyme and sound
+Define and understand in context common poetic devices, such as rhyme and sound

 Interpret a poem and present that interpretation to other students